 use if they applied for federal financial aid the previous award year.

 If a student is among those allowed to complete a Renewal FAFSA,

 it will be sent directly to him or her by the FAFSA processor or the

 Resources -- Other student aid that must be taken into account to

 prevent an overaward in the campus-based programs, as defined in

 federal regulations for the campus-based programs.
 Resources are

-called other "estimated financial assistance" in determining a
+called "estimated financial assistance" in determining a student's

 college, university, or career school.
 In this handbook, the term